MessyCoderCommunity/AI-Playground/CONTRIBUTING.md

 to the `package.json` file in `[PROJECT ROOT]/bin`.

 If you need to make changes to the code create a test environmetn in the checkout of this project.
+Make your changes, repeat the release candidate process above and try within your project.
+Note that it is not necessary to re-import into your downstream project, it will automaticcaly be picked up and re-imported by Unity when switching back to that instance of the Unity Editor.

-Make youre changes, repeate the release candidate process above and try within your project.
-Continue iterating until everything works and then issue a pull request against this project and start the formal release process.
+Continue iterating until
+everything works and then issue a pull request against this project and start the formal release process.